Why Do We Sweat When We Are Nervous?

 Has it happened to you that you get nervous and suddenly you start to sweat?
 Your palms get all wet, or sweatdrops start to roll down from your armpits, and your forehead gets all wet?
 It can be very embarrassing and there is nothing you can do about it.
 And even worse, the more you try to stop it, the worse it gets.

-It has happened to me thousands of times that I start to sweat so much when I get nervous and I do not like it.
+It has happened to me thousands of times.
+It is embarrassing.
 Often I try to disregard the fact that I am nervous, just to not sweat so much.
 But in no time, I start to sweat so much in my armpits and my forehead that I have no control over it.

 But why do we sweat when we are nervous?
 In this article, I will explain the main reasons why that happens.